custom-cards/flex-table-card/docs/example-cfg-files.md

         - refill_logs
       scan_interval: 3600
 ```
+Set the `scan_interval` to a value that suits your needs.
+The example above will update the sensor every hour.
+If you need to trigger the update manually, you can use the `homeassistant.update_entity` service.

 Note that we are using the [jq language](https://jqlang.org/) to parse the CSV data into a JSON format
 that the `flex-table-card` can understand.
 The `curl` command fetches the CSV file from the `config/www`